Appearance

 DatePicker — the cross-framework headless calendar

-DatePicker is Rozie's headless, fully-accessible single-date calendar — a @rozie-ui family with no third-party engine behind it.
-The whole month-grid model (6×7 weeks with leading/trailing spill), the prev/next month navigation, the weekStartsOn rotation, the min / max / disabledDates gating, the roving keyboard focus (role="grid" with arrow / Home / End / PageUp / PageDown / Enter / Space), the localized Intl month and weekday labels, and the two-way ISO-date binding are authored once in DatePicker.rozie and compiled to idiomatic React, Vue, Svelte, Angular, Solid, and Lit.
+DatePicker is a headless, fully-accessible calendar with no third-party engine behind it.
+It covers the whole month-grid model: 6×7 weeks with leading/trailing spill, prev/next month navigation, the weekStartsOn rotation, min / max / disabledDates gating, roving keyboard focus (role="grid" with arrow / Home / End / PageUp / PageDown / Enter / Space), localized Intl month and weekday labels, and the two-way ISO-date binding.
+The same component ships for React, Vue, Svelte, Angular, Solid, and Lit.

-It is HEADLESS in the sense that matters: the component owns the calendar logic and the ARIA wiring, and lets you override the month-nav header via a scoped slot — or accept the default, fully token-themed calendar.
-The selected date is value (the sole model: true prop → an Angular ControlValueAccessor), an ISO YYYY-MM-DD string, so the picker binds to forms like any control.
+It is headless in the sense that matters: the component owns the calendar logic and the ARIA wiring, and lets you override the month-nav header via a scoped slot, or accept the default, fully token-themed calendar.
+The selected date is value (the sole model: true prop, which drives an Angular ControlValueAccessor), an ISO YYYY-MM-DD string, so the picker binds to forms like any control.

 The @rozie-ui/date-picker packages